aerospike/aerospike-monitoring/examples/otel/README.md

 Example: {api-key="newrelic-auth-key"}
 ```

-These examples cover integration of aerospike monitoring with using OTel Collector component
+These examples cover integration of Aerospike monitoring using the OTel Collector component

 1. NewRelic
 2. Datadog